Home Hernia Mesh Polypropylene Mesh

 Polypropylene Mesh Complications

 Polypropylene mesh also shares several complications with other types of hernia mesh.
-The FDA says the most serious hernia mesh complications are associated with mesh brands that are no longer on the market or were the subject of hernia mesh recalls.
+The U.S. Food and Drug Administration says the most serious hernia mesh complications are associated with mesh brands that are no longer on the market or were the subject of hernia mesh recalls.

 Most Common Hernia Mesh Complications